datacommonsorg/docsite/custom_dc/custom_data.md

 Every time you make changes to the CSV or JSON files, you will need to rerun both of these commands.

-## Load custom data in SQLite

-As you are iterating on changes to the source CSV and JSON files, you will need to reload the data.
-Custom Data Commons allows you to reload data on the fly, while the website is running, so even multiple users can reload data with a shared Docker instance.

-You can load the new/updated data from SQLite using the `/admin` page on the site:

-1. Start the Docker container as usual, being sure to map the path to the directory containing the custom data (see command above).
-1. With the services running, navigate to the `/admin` page.
-If a secret is required, enter it in the text field, and click **Load**.
-This runs a script inside the Docker container, that converts the CSV data into SQL tables, and generates embeddings in the container as well.
-The database is created as <code><var>OUTPUT_DIRECTORY</var>/datacommons/datacommons.db</code> and embeddings are generated in <code><var>OUTPUT_DIRECTORY</var>/datacommons/nl/</code>.

 ## Inspect the SQLite database

 If you need to troubleshoot custom data, it is helpful to inspect the contents of the generated SQLite database.